maxdesalle/webserv/README.md

 ## Change Request
 - [ ] Setup the same port multiple times should not work (at least with the same server names).
 - [ ] Check method is valid or not.
+- [ ] One READ or WRITE per client per select!

 ## Ressources